LuxCoreRender/LuxCoreDeps/README.md

 LuxCoreDeps provides the dependencies needed to build LuxCore, starting with version 2.10.

-LuxCoreDeps is based on the Conan dependency manager and Github runners.
+LuxCoreDeps is based on Conan dependency manager (https://conan.io/) and Github Actions (https://github.com/features/actions).
 It builds dependency sets for the following 4 platforms:
 - Linux
 - Windows
 - MacOS Intel